Permanentfrost/HomeLab/README.md

 1. **Separate** Mail Account (do not risk your Main Account for a small DIY project, always assume the worst case!

 2. App-password  **or** actual mail account password (not suggested: if this PW leaks your account is open!)
+Also GMAIL does not support this anymore by end of 2024.
+Switch to App-PW if possible.
+That way the access is limited to only the app that uses this.

 3. the script ready ;)